mashrur-rahman-fahim/StrategicDefenseOps/README.md

 ---

 ## 📜 License
+## License

-This project is licensed under the GPL-3.0 License.
+This project is licensed under the [GPL-3.0 License](https://opensource.org/licenses/GPL-3.0).

 ---